 Another thing I learned is that Toronto had its own Women’s Home Guard that started in 1915.
 Fearing a German invasion while the men were fighting in the war was a real thing back then.
-Instead of waiting for that to happen, a group of local women decided to protect the city into their own hands.
+Instead of waiting for that to happen, a group of local women decided to protect the city on their own hands.
 Under the leadership of Jessie McNab, who was a daughter of a prominent Toronto lawyer, the women precited drills and marching while learning how to shoot.
 How is that for a history lesson!

 As Toronto is one of the most multicultural cities in the world, it was a matter of time before there was a show that portrayed that.
 Kim’s Convenience follows members of a Korean-Canadian family as they run a convenience store in Toronto.
 It started as a play and was then adapted for the screen.

 I enjoy watching Kim’s Convenience for a few reasons.
-I can totally relate to Janet and Jung as they deal with their set-in-their-ways parents who grew up in a different culture.
+I can relate to Janet and Jung as they deal with their set-in-their-ways parents who grew up in a different culture.
 Also, it’s nice to see a show with strong, well-developed characters.
-The fact that they are Asian immigrants just adds another level of familiarity to living in Toronto.
-They could totally be a family that lives down the street or kids I went to school with.
+The fact that they are Asian immigrants adds another level of familiarity to living in Toronto.
+They could be a family that lives down the street or kids I went to school with.

-Murdoch Mysteries is another detective show, set during the late 1880s and early 1900s, and filmed in Toronto.
+Murdoch Mysteries is another detective show set during the late 1880s and early 1900s and filmed in Toronto.
 It follows detective William Murdoch as he solves crimes with innovative forensic techniques and unconventional approaches.
 Murdoch is a man ahead of his time and doesn’t shy away from tackling issues that often resemble our current ones.

-The show also features strong female characters in the medical professions.
+The show also features strong female characters in the medical profession.
 At that time, women doctors were not common, so it’s interesting to see them portrayed on the show.
 Sometimes the show seems like it’s based in an alternate timeline as you wonder how progressive the people of that time could’ve been.
 Women’s roles are a great way of understanding how women were treated in those days.

 As Murdoch and his friends navigate Victorian society’s mores, we learn a lot about life in Toronto, including things that would not fly today.
 Women’s suffrage movement, residential schools and the treatment of Indigenous peoples are just some of the issues featured in the show.
 We also meet several famous characters of the day like Nikola Tesla, Winston Churchill and Mark Twain.